 - Pick up diploma/degree cover at commencement ceremony, attend reception

 - Registrar’s Office finalizes grades and graduation status and applies degrees to transcripts.
-Graduates receive degree/diploma inserts in mail
+Graduates receive degree/diploma inserts in mail within six weeks

 - Order commencement photographs if you wish